AleanaA/aleBot/README.md

-# rooBot
+# aleBot

-## rooBot is yet another general purpose bot, but with tiny pandas
+## aleBot is another multipurpose bot, but it's modular!

 ### Support